 Their activity contributed to the freak and dramatic rise in sales volume, prices and construction.
 The real estate recession later yanked the speculator’s self- made spasm of support from the housing market.
 Many of these properties were dumped back on the market directly or as real estate owned (REO) properties.
 Others that were encumbered were converted to (negative cash flow) rentals.
 All the while, levels of first-time homebuyers remained very low.
 As a result, construction starts from 2007-2011 were at their lowest level since 1950.

 Compounding the chaotic overbuilding from 2000-2007 was the federal government’s housing policy, based on a goal of driving homeownership from 67% in 2000 to 70% of the households in the United States by 2008.
 As a result, persons qualified only to be tenants purchased homes they were unable to own, financed by mortgages they did not understand, with repayment terms impossible to sustain.
 These were the zero ability to pay (ZAP) loans.
 When resale was not an option, owners faced with a negative equity defaulted, exercising their only viable option.

-All of this action in the 2010s will be tempered by the return of:
+All of this action in the early 2020s will be tempered by the return of:

 - mortgage lenders to real estate lending fundamentals;

 This group will be wary of getting burned again so soon after the 2008 recession.